angband/angband/docs/birth.rst

   thousands of years before returning to mortal lands.
 Because of this, they are far superior in terms of abilities when compared to their lesser Elven kindred.
 They can also see into the invisible world of ghosts and wraiths.
-However, they find new experience even harder to come by than Dunedain.
+However, they find new experience harder to come by than other races.
 Like normal Elves, they resist attacks involving bright light.
   They have good infravision and can even see cold-blooded invisible creatures.